FreshRSS/FreshRSS/docs/en/users/06_Fever_API.md

 	"last_refreshed_on_time": "1520013061"
 }
 ```
 Perfect, you are authenticated and can now start testing the more advanced features.
 Therefor change the URL and append the possible API actions to your request parameters.
-Check the [original Fever documentation](https://feedafever.com/api) for more infos.
+Check the [original Fever documentation](https://feedafever.com/api) for more information.

 Some basic calls are: